GingerNinja23/ipop-documentation/FAQs.md

 1. How do I check the IP address of peers in my SocialVPN?

-    Currently, this can be done using an API call to the running tincan process.
-In Linux:
+    Currently, this can be done by issuing a get_state [[controller API|Controller API]] call to the running tincan process.
+In Linux this can be done with the command line:

     ```bash
     echo '{"m":"get_state"}' | netcat -u 127.0.0.1 5800